sefinch/sefinch.github.io/index.md

 ### Article QABot using Generative AI

-My internship at Got It AI focused on the development of an article-grounded conversational question-answering dialogue system that ingests online FAQ documents in order to offer customer support.
+**Overview:** My internship at Got It AI focused on the development of an article-grounded conversational question-answering dialogue system that ingests online FAQ documents in order to offer customer support.

-I was hired at the very inception of this idea to explore the best path forward for achieving this technological vision, and I led the development and execution of this project, under the supervision of my supervisor.
+**Role:** I led the development and execution of this project, under the supervision of my supervisor.
 I worked on the evaluation and integration of numerous approaches to dialogue-relevant tasks into the dialogue system, including information-retrieval, hallucination-detection, and response generation, focusing on prompt-based large language model approaches.
-By the end of my internship, a initial fully-functional version of the Article QABot was implemented and deployed internally.
+By the end of my internship, I had implemented and deployed an initial fully-functional version of the Article QABot internally to the company.

 An example prompt Article QABot uses to generate a response for user input "can I apply the morning glow serum at night?"
 <div style="border: 2px solid black; display: inline-block; padding: 10px;">